dr8co/PrivacyShield/README.md

 You can download a package for your platform from the [releases page](https://github.com/dr8co/PrivacyShield/releases).

+The packages expect the dependencies to be installed on the system, except the ones that are fetched automatically by CMake (they are statically linked to the executable).

 The package will contain the built executable, and you can install it using the package manager of your platform.